turingschool/career-development-curriculum-site/module_four/negotiations.md

 This lesson is aimed to provide students with all the information and tools needed for successful negotiation.
 Start by viewing the video below.
 Allow yourself up to 55 minutes to complete.
 We suggest that you take notes and complete the reflection questions (in the Check for understanding section below) as go along.

-### Section 1: Introduction

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jJjUoksEof0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### Learning Goals
+### Learning Goals
 * Build understanding of and confidence towards negotiations
 * Evaluate offer packages in their entirety
 * Look at examples and discuss tactics for negotiating

-#### Objectives

-* Build understanding of and confidence towards negotiations
-* Evaluate offer packages in their entirety, including looking at equity
-* Look at examples and discuss tactics for negotiating
+After you've completed this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/v9vb4doeBpE3WNHZ8).

+### Section 1: Introduction

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jJjUoksEof0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Section 2: Why Does Negotiating Matter?